Eating made easy

-An all-you-care-to-eat meal plan unlocks wholesome meals, coffee, snacks, and more at Concordia University’s two dining halls: one in the Grey Nuns Building at the Sir George Williams campus and the other, in the SC Building at the Loyola campus.
+An all-you-care-to-eat meal plan unlocks wholesome meals, coffee, snacks, and more at Concordia University’s two dining halls: the one in the Grey Nuns Building at the Sir George Williams campus and the Buzz in the SC Building on the Loyola campus.

 Whether you’re enjoying a meal with friends or snacking on the go, you’ll reap multiple benefits from your meal plan.

-- Full and convenient access to breakfast, lunch, and dinner, as well as snacks, and various hot and cold beverages
+- Full and convenient access: breakfast, lunch, and dinner, as well as snacks, freshly ground Fairtrade coffee, Fairtrade tea, as well as a wide selection of cold beverages

-- Exclusive events that include theme nights, local food days, as well as health, wellness and sustainability activities
+- Exclusive events: theme nights, local, national and international food days, as well as health, wellness and sustainability activities

-- Real-time feedback platforms to solicit your questions and comments about menu options and service satisfaction
+- Real-time feedback platforms: to solicit and address your questions and comments about menu options and service satisfaction

-- Consultation with a registered dietitian to accommodate special diets and address allergies and other dietary restrictions.
+- Consultation with onsite registered dietitian: to accommodate special diets and address allergies and other dietary restrictions

-Concordia Food Services does not operate in allergen- and peanut-free facilities.
-As a result, the culinary team cannot guarantee that food prepared in dining halls has not become cross-contaminated with allergens and peanuts.
+While we will not use peanuts, nuts or peanut/nut bi-products in our recipes, ready-to-serve products or ingredients, or in the kitchen, Concordia Food Services does not operate in an allergen- and peanut/nut-free environment.
+As a result, we cannot guarantee that food served in the dining halls has not become cross-contaminated with allergens, including nuts and peanuts.